ahhridoy/ahhridoy/README.md

 # AL HELAL HRIDOY
 ### MERN Stack Developer

 Hello!
-I'm Al Helal Hridoy, a passionate Mern Stack Developer.
+I'm Al Helal Hridoy, a passionate MERN Stack Developer.
 I develop web applications & mobile applications.
 My core skill is based on JavaScript and I love to do most of the things using JavaScript.
 I love to make the web more open to the world.
 I am a student of Computer Technology in Chapainawabganj Polytechnic Institute.
 I am available for any kind of job opportunity that suits my interests.

 Skills: JAVASCRIPT | REACT JS | EXPRESS JS | NODE JS | MONGODB